 In an effort to do a quick spit and polish, I planned to paint over the wallpaper.
 Remember how they often did that on Trading Spaces?
 I removed loose bits but, even with first filling, sanding and priming rough areas, the paint (I tested it to the left) didn’t cover the texture of seams.

-So, I bought paint with a subtle texture in the hopes of disguising the wallpaper texture and seams, but the minute I rolled it on, the wallpaper started getting soggy and drooping.
+So I bought paint with a subtle texture in the hopes of disguising the wallpaper texture and seams, but the minute I rolled it on, the wallpaper started getting soggy and drooping.
 Enter crazy-eyed Tanya and her last minute wallpaper ripping decisions.
-I used my same trick from last time, so I thought I’d share.
-Now, this may not work for all wall papered walls, but it doesn’t hurt to try!
+I used my same trick from when I removed the powder room wallpaper, so I thought I’d share.
+Now, this may not work for all wallpapered walls, but it doesn’t hurt to try!

-Now I have a patchy ugly wall.
+Now I have a patchy ugly wall, but at least I removed the wallpaper.
 I’m thinking paint and a gallery wall full of art will disguise this perfectly!